 Inbound marketing’s ultimate motive is to get found on search engines and pull in potential buyers and bring new business for the company while attracting new customers to the industry.

 Sometimes an inbound methodology becomes the ultimate solution for maximizing conversions, but only when you are not doing the following nine things.

 1. Your inbound marketing strategy is not goal-oriented

 You are doing everything an inbound marketing expert told you to do.
 Awesome.
-You have contents in place, you have some traffic, you are pretty motivated too.
+You have content in place, have some traffic, and you are pretty motivated too.